galaxyproject/training-material/topics/genome-editing/tutorials/crispr-screen/tutorial.md

 # Acknowledgements
 {:.no_toc}

-Thanks to Mehmet Tekman for suggesting the awk tool and Jennifer Devlin for comments on the tutorial.
+Thanks to Mehmet Tekman for suggesting the awk tool.
+Thanks also to Jennifer Devlin, Lydia Lim and Sylvia Mahara for comments and feedback on the tutorial.